 If you are working with different Excel files that contain the same type of information i.e, information of the employees from different departments of a large organization, then you might need to copy the information from all these Excel files to one single file.
 But opening each file and copying the information to another one might be tiresome if you have a lot of files to process.
-In this tutorial, I will show you how to use Excel VBA to get cell value from another workbook without opening it.
+In this tutorial, I will show you how to use Excel VBA get cell value from another workbook without opening it.

 Download Practice Workbook

-We will copy the cell values to.
-We will copy the cell values of range B2:E10 of the Source workbook while it is closed to the Destination workbook using VBA.
+We will copy the cell values of range B4:E10 of the Source workbook while it is close to the Destination workbook using VBA.
 The image below shows the cell values of the Source workbook.

 - Excel VBA: R1C1 Formula with Variable (3 Examples)

 - How to Reference Text in Another Cell in Excel (14 Ways)

 - Excel VBA Examples with Cell Reference by Row and Column Number

 - [Fixed] F4 Not Working in Absolute Cell Reference in Excel (3 Solutions)